open-curriculum/oer-camp-2018/README.md

 2. Closing remarks

 ---
-OER Camp 2018 made possible with funding from the [Penn State Center for Pedagogy in Art and Design](http://sites.psu.edu/cpadcpad/) Discovery Grant.
+OER Camp 2018 made possible with funding from the [Penn State Center for Pedagogy in Arts & Design](http://sites.psu.edu/cpadcpad/) Discovery Grant.